Chart Color Schemes

 East Mackay features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households comprise 62.8% of all households, including 23.8% couples with children, 27.2% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 37.2%, with lone person households at 32.5% and group households making up 4.4%.
+Family households account for 62.8% of all households, including 23.8% couples with children, 27.2% couples without children, and 10.8% single parent families.
+Non-family households constitute the remaining 37.2%, with lone person households at 32.5% and group households comprising 4.4% of the total.
 The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households